pirovc/genome_updater/README.md

 ## Top assemblies

-The top assemblies (`-A`) will be selected based the assembly_summary.txt file.
-They are selected sorted by categories in the following order of importance:
+`-A` will try to selected the "best" assemblies for each leaf taxonomic nodes or a specific rank based on 4 categories (A-D), in the following order of importance:

 	A) refseq Category:
 		1) reference genome
 		2) representative genome